Vitti-Capital-Tech/Option_Scope/docs/live_trading.md

-went flat on Delta (a manual/external short close) while its partner **long** is still open and the engine still thinks the short is on. `reconcileOrphans` detects it (`sellQty > 0`, short size 0, long size > 0, age > 90s, and the short was seen open this run `_shortEverOpen` — or the row is > 5 min old) and treats it **exactly like an engine-driven short exit**: it books the short close as an idempotent `${id}-SE` partial (the shared trade_id means it can't double-book with the normal path), converts the row to long-only (`sellQty = 0`), and places the **fixed resting SELL ladder** (`${id}-LE-*`) so the held long scales out in slices just as it would have had the engine bought the short back itself.
+went flat on Delta (a manual/external short close) while its partner **long** is still open and the engine still thinks the short is on. `reconcileOrphans` detects it (`sellQty > 0`, short size 0, long size > 0, age > 90s, and the short was seen open this run `_shortEverOpen` — or the row is > 5 min old).
+Since 2026-09-24 the short must also be **confirmed** missing (3 checks + 90 s) and its **buy-back must appear in order history** with at least the tracked contracts; otherwise the engine alerts the admin and leaves both legs alone, so a bad positions snapshot can't put a sell ladder on a long whose short is still open.
+It then treats it **exactly like an engine-driven short exit**: it books the short close as an idempotent `${id}-SE` partial (the shared trade_id means it can't double-book with the normal path), converts the row to long-only (`sellQty = 0`), and places the **fixed resting SELL ladder** (`${id}-LE-*`) so the held long scales out in slices just as it would have had the engine bought the short back itself.
 The short's SL bracket has already auto-cancelled on Delta (Delta drops a bracket when its position closes).
-Latched (`_danglingLongConverted`) so the conversion fires at most once; the short exit price is unknown (the fill wasn't ours) so it's booked at the short's current mark, consistent with how the full-close orphan path books other externally-closed legs.
+Latched (`_danglingLongConverted`) so the conversion fires at most once.
+The short exit is booked at Delta's actual buy-back fill (`closingFillPriceFrom`), falling back to the short's current mark only when no matching fill is found.

 **Manual TP/SL adoption (`adoptManualBrackets`).** The engine used to treat its computed level as the sole authority, so a bracket the user edited on Delta was invisible **and** got